Sand Renourishment of Beach at Robert Point, Halls Head

 • Wheel stops are being arranged for the carpark bays on the beachside;

-No doubt, like me, you will all be very happy to see this work happening on the ground directly in response to our concerns.
+No doubt, like me, you will all be very happy to see this work happening on the ground, and sand renourishment of Robert Point, directly in response to our concerns.
 We are being heard!
 Thank you City of Mandurah!

-Eroding dune and beach sands cover the stair access way at Robert Point, late Oct 2022
+Eroding dune and beach sands cover the stair access way at Robert Point, Oct 2022

 Keep Left Sign on Halls Head Parade